muxi1998/GAI-android/README.md

 ## Prerequisites

-- Android Studio Ladybug or newer
+- Android Studio Ladybug (2024.2.1 Patch 3) or newer
 - Android SDK 31 or higher
 - NDK 26.1.10909125 or higher
 - CMake 3.10.0 or higher